 Always check the brakes at the start of every ride.
 Do not ride the ATV if you find any problem with the brakes.
-If a problem cannot be corrected by the adjustment procedures provided in this manual, have a Yamaha dealer check for the cause.
+If a problem cannot be corrected by the adjustment procedures provided in this manual, have the ATV inspected by a Yamaha dealer.
+EBU00129